mcindoe/pdf-merge/README.md

 File names can be input with or without the .pdf extension.
 When you are finished entering file names, entering a blank space will prompt for the output name.

 In its current form the files input must be in the current working directory.

+## ToDo

+PDF-insertion tool.
+Break up a document into before/after sections, then use the merging functionality to put it back together.

+Starts to become a pdf-utility suite.